 If you are interested in buying, it’s best to be fully pre-underwritten and to have a good amount of cash on hand should there be an appraisal deficit.
 It is not a fun time to be a home buyer!

-If you are interested in selling, the conditions could not be any better than what we have right now.
-In my whole career I’ve never seen it so tilted in the home seller’s favor.
+If you are interested in selling, the conditions could not be much better than what we have right now.